 - Yellow and orange paste food coloring

-- 1. In a large bowl, cream butter and sugar until light and fluffy.
+- 1. Cream butter and sugar until light and fluffy.
 Beat in vanilla.
-Combine flour, baking soda and salt; gradually add to creamed mixture and mix well.
+In another bowl, whisk together flour, baking soda and salt; gradually beat into creamed mixture.

 - 2. Divide dough in half.
 Tint one portion yellow.
 Divide remaining dough into two-thirds and one-third portions.
-Color the larger portion orange; leave smaller portion white.
+Color the larger portion orange; leave smaller portion plain.

 - 3. Shape each portion of dough into two 8-in. logs.
 Flatten top and push sides in at a slight angle.
-Place orange logs on yellow logs; push the sides in at a slight angle.
-Top with white logs; form a rounded top.
-Wrap in plastic wrap.
-Chill for 4 hours or until firm.
+Place orange logs on yellow logs; push sides in at a slight angle.
+Top with plain logs, forming a slightly rounded top.
+Wrap each in plastic; refrigerate until firm, about 4 hours.